Neuroling/SPINCO_SINEEG/Guides/GUIDE_Github.md

 Recommended to use **Github Desktop** is a GUI to manage pulls and push...
 This can facilitate these actions, otherwise they can be made from command line

 The basic workflow for us would be:
-- Clone a repository from **ORIGIN** (github web: e.g. ,.github.com/yourusername/reponame) to our local machine
+- We clone a repository from **ORIGIN** (github web: e.g. ,.github.com/yourusername/reponame) to our local machine
 - Work on our local folder edit scripts, add files etc. Then **COMMIT** (this will detect differences from your local folder to your origin).
 Then **PUSH** the changes to your origin (this will upload the changes in your online repo).
 In the website you will be able to see history of changes.
 - If you make changes in the origin directly (you are in the web and add some files or edit scripts).
 Then you can **PULL** origin, which will bring the stuff into your local